yejin109/yejin109.github.io/_posts/Algorithm/2023-01-17-14 Recursive Algorithm.md

 Because we can solve subproblems(DAG) with Dynamic Programming, we can say that
 > Dynamic Programming = recursion + memorization

+cf)<br>
+subsequence : subset of sequence which is not necessarily continuous<br>
+substring : continuous range or interval of it<br>

 ## Memorization